 ability to participate in sports and exercise or to simply maintain an active lifestyle.

 We have a rich tradition of supporting athletes.
-Dr. Meyers was previously Head Physician to the U.S. Olympic team.
-He is active with Virginia Special Olympics and continues to serve on their board.
 We enjoy providing medical coverage to student athletes at many of the local high schools as well as Randolph-Macon College.

 You can expect a thorough evaluation, which may include additional diagnostic testing, including X-ray and MRI.
 We understand that each patient is unique and we will work with you to develop a personalized treatment plan.
 Our ultimate goal is to return you to your normal activities, prevent future injuries, and promote total, lifelong fitness!